Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban): The Part Usage can now be exported in CSV format (on top of HTML and Text)
 - NEW FEATURE (Alban): The Part Usage can now be reordered by clicking on the columns headers
 - NEW FEATURE (Alban): Added a checkbox to include or not hidden layers in the Part Usage list
+- NEW FEATURE (Alban): The export of part usage list is now localized in the language of the application

 - NEW FEATURE (Vincent): An option to revert the counting of the parts in the budget (display remaining count instead of used count, option available in Preferences)
 - NEW FEATURE (Alban): A feature to download library package online from various sources (official web site, and non official url).